-Dr. Marfeo is an Associate Professor at Tufts University in the Department of Occupational Therapy where she is also the founder and Director of the Health and Productive Aging Lab.
+Dr. Marfeo is an Associate Professor at Tufts University in the Department of Occupational Therapy where she is also the founder and Director of the Health and Productive Aging Lab (HPAL).
 Dr. Marfeo’s research expertise is in the field of health services research, specifically in health outcomes measurement and development.
 As a clinically trained occupational therapist, Dr. Marfeo integrates her background in rehabilitation sciences with health services methodologies to conduct research in the following areas: work disability evaluation and policy; physical function and mental health assessment; and promoting productive aging and participation among older adults.
 Dr. Marfeo’s interdisciplinary research approach integrates paradigms of disability, aging, public health, and rehabilitation sciences.

 “Aging is not lost youth but a new stage of opportunity and strength.”

 Dr. Marfeo currently directs a portfolio of research implementing both quantitative and qualitative methodologies.
 Dr. Marfeo is a Co-Investigator on several projects related to examining measurement challenges within the context of the US Social Security Administration’s disability programs.
 The goal of this research is to expand traditional medical models of disability to incorporate functional-based approaches to measuring and characterizing work [dis]ability.
 Additionally, Dr. Marfeo is the PI on projects aimed at improving community participation and quality of life among older adults.
 This line of research includes community-based participatory research (CBPR) working directly with local senior centers in the Boston-metro area.